LucasLyn/macbookpro9.x-linux/README.md

     $ acpi_listen

 And press the function keys.
-A full overview of the events are present in the table above under the **acpid event** column.
+A full overview of the events are present in the table above in the **acpid event** column.
 You can create files that handle the events.
 E.g. in the file `/etc/acpi/events/screen-brightness-down` you can put the following:

     event=video/brightnessdown